unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 Quantum error mitigation techniques try to *reduce* the impact of noise in quantum computations.
 They generally do not completely remove it.

+Alternative nomenclature refers to error mitigation as (approximate) error suppression or approximate quantum error correction.

 Among the ideas that have been developed so far for quantum error mitigation, the most recognizable one is zero-noise extrapolation.